Pwd9000-ML/terraform-azurerm-secure-backend/examples/simple/README.md

 ## Usage

-1. Clone or copy the two files in this path to a local directory and open a command prompt.
+1. Clone or copy the files in this path to a local directory and open a command prompt.
-2. Amend main.tf and terraform-demo.auto.tfvars with desired variables.
+2. Amend `main.tf` and `terraform-demo.auto.tfvars` with desired variables.
-3. Log into azure using CLI "az login".
+3. Log into azure using CLI: `az login`
 4. **BUILD:**

     ```hcl